saikirananumalla/Image-Manipulation-and-Enhancement/README.md

 `The application program can be launched in three ways:`

-java -jar <project>.jar -file path-of-script-file : when invoked in this manner the program opens the script file, executes it and shuts down.
+java -jar project.jar -file path-of-script-file : when invoked in this manner the program opens the script file, executes it and shuts down.

-java -jar <project>.jar -text : when invoked in this manner the program opens an interactive cli mode, which allows the user to type the script and execute it one line at a time.
+java -jar project.jar -text : when invoked in this manner the program opens an interactive cli mode, which allows the user to type the script and execute it one line at a time.

-java -jar <project>.jar : when invoked in this manner the program opens the graphical user interface.
+java -jar project.jar : when invoked in this manner the program opens the graphical user interface.

 Citation/Note: the image flower.png belongs to Sai Kiran Anumalla (project member), it is